helpspot/AzureLiveLookup/README.md

 ```
 4. Save your settings.

-Your Live Lookup source will now be availible in the request view.
+Your Live Lookup source will now be available in the request view.
 By default the Live Lookup integration searched via email address for matches in your directory.

 ## Customization

 * `app/Commands/Livelookup.php` - Contains the `users()` function that performs the search against Azure AD.
-You can customize the search string used along with the fields returned by changing the `$query` varriable in that function.
+You can customize the search string used along with the fields returned by changing the `$query` variable in that function.
 * `resources/views/livelookup.blade.php` - Contains the XML output that is returned from the command.
 This can be customized using [Laravel Blade](https://laravel.com/docs/9.x/blade) formatting.

 For full documentation, visit [laravel-zero.com](https://laravel-zero.com/).